slynn1324/BambuP1Streamer/README.md

+# Credit

+Thanks goes to slynn1324 for putting this all together.

 # Bambu P1 Camera Streamer

 Only tested on a P1S.
 I would expect it to work for a p1p camera.
 I would not expect this to work on an X1/X1C - the codecs are different and I don't believe that local network streaming is enabled.